 Executive Vice President & General Counsel, Alaska Federation of Natives.

 Nicole provides opinions and advice to the President of the organization on all Alaska Native legislative and litigation matters, including subsistence rights, voting rights, and public safety rights.
 Prior to joining the Alaska Federation of Natives, Nicole worked as attorney for several law firms and organizations, providing legal advice on issues, such as, governmental affairs, healthcare services, and low-income housing.
 Nicole has a strong background in law.
-If appointed, Nicole would represent tribal governments.
+Nicole represents tribal governments.

 Martin D. Ginsburg Chair in Taxation and Professor of Law, Georgetown University